alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 away.
 By the time it's common knowledge that AI safety is the most important problem in the world, it'll be too late."

-And my reaction was, "Okay, that's the same story I got from my Facebook timeline.
+And my reaction was, "Okay, that matches what I've gotten from my Facebook timeline.
 I already know the story of
 Fermi predicting [a nuclear chain reaction was very likely to be impossible](https://books.google.com/books?id=aSgFMMNQ6G4C&pg=PA813&lpg=PA813&dq=weart+fermi&source=bl&ots=Jy1pBOUL10&sig=c9wK_yLHbXZS_GFIv0K3bgpmE58&hl=en&sa=X&ved=0ahUKEwjNofKsisnWAhXGlFQKHbOSB1QQ6AEIKTAA#v=onepage&q=%22ten%20per%20cent%22&f=false), only a few years before he worked on the
 Manhattan Project.
 More recently, we had
-[Rémi Coulom state that superhuman Go was about 10 years away](https://www.wired.com/2014/05/the-world-of-computer-go/), one year before [the first signs it could happen](https://arxiv.org/abs/1412.6564), and two years before [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol) made it official."
+[Rémi Coulom state that superhuman Go was about 10 years away](https://www.wired.com/2014/05/the-world-of-computer-go/), one year before [the first signs it could happen](https://arxiv.org/abs/1412.6564), and two years before [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol) made it official.
+I *also* already know the [common knowledge](https://en.wikipedia.org/wiki/Common_knowledge_(logic)) arguments for AI safety."
-It sounded like old news, so I decided it wasn't worth my time to read it.
+I decided it wasn't worth my time to read it.

+(If you haven't heard the common knowledge arguments, here's the quick
+version: it's possible for the majority to believe AI safety is worthwhile, even if no one says so publicly, because each individual could be afraid everyone else will call them crazy if they speak out.
+This can happen even if literally everyone agrees, because they don't know that everyone agrees.)

-I now need to retroactively complain to all my Facebook friends who only discussed historical events and common knowledge.
-Although that summary is *correct*, the ideas I found useful were all *outside that summary*.
+Digression aside, I ended up reading it several years later out of boredom, and I now need to retroactively complain to all my Facebook friends who only shared the historical events and common knowledge arguments.
+Although that post summary is *correct*, the ideas I found useful were all *outside that summary*.
 I trusted you, filter bubble!
 How could you let me down like this?

 Part of the fire alarm post proposes hypotheses for why people claim AGI is impossible.
-One of the hypotheses is that researchers pay too much attention to the difficulty of getting something working with their current tools, extrapolate that difficulty to future, and conclude they could never create AGI.
+One of the hypotheses is that researchers pay too much attention to the difficulty of getting something working with their current tools, extrapolate that difficulty to the future, and conclude we could never create AGI because the available tools aren't good enough.
-This is a bad argument because your extrapolation needs to account for research tools also improving over time.
+This is a bad argument, because your extrapolation needs to account for research tools also improving over time.

 What "tool" means is a bit fuzzy,